 What is the REF?

-The Research Excellence Framework (REF) is the UK’s system for assessing the excellence of research in higher education institutions.
-The REF outcomes are used to inform the allocation of around £2 billion per year of public funding for universities’ research.
+The Research Excellence Framework (REF) is the UK’s world-leading system for assessing the excellence of research in higher education institutions.
+The REF outcomes are used to calculate about £2 billion per year of public funding for universities’ research, and affect their international reputations.
+The results also inform strategic decisions about national research priorities.
 The next REF will be undertaken in 2021 by the four UK higher education funding bodies.

 What are the benefits for research users of taking part?

-Over 250 research users participated in the expert panels in REF 2014.
+Over 250 research users, including impact assessors, participated in the expert panels in REF 2014.
+They enjoyed bringing their professional perspectives to the assessment and appreciated the opportunity to contribute to a crucial part of the UK’s research funding landscape.
 According to their feedback, the REF gave them:

 • Insight into current developments in research relevant to their professional lives